 During the procedure, the stomach is divided with staples to create a small pouch in the top part of the stomach.
-This pouch is attached to the lower part of the small intestine so food bypasses most of the stomach and the first part of the small intestine.
+This pouch is attached to the lower Gastric pouch food digestive juice part of the small intestine so food bypasses most of the stomach and the first part of the small intestine.